Highway of Death: Controversies

 Abandoned vehicles clog the Basra–Kuwait highway out of Kuwait City after the retreat of Iraqi forces.
 A view from top of an Iraqi tank on February 26, 1991.
-The car in the centre is a Mercedes-Benz W126 S-class.
+The car in the centre is a Mercedes-Benz W126 S-class with an Iraqi occupation license plate.

-Controversy rose on the destruction of the Iraqi forces in the Highway of Death, with commentators arguing disproportionate use of force was used on the Iraqi forces, saying that they were retreating from Kuwait in compliance with the original UN Resolution 660 of 2 August 1990, and that the column included Kuwaiti hostages and civilian refugees.
-The refugees were reported to have included women and children family members of pro-Iraqi, PLO-aligned Palestinian militants and Kuwaiti collaborators who had fled shortly before the returning Kuwaiti authorities pressured nearly 200,000 Palestinians to leave Kuwait.
-Activist and former United States Attorney General Ramsey Clark argued that the attacks violated the Third Geneva Convention, Article 3, which prohibits killing soldiers placed 'hors de combat' (out of action) due to sickness, wounds, detention, or any other cause.
-Geneva Protocol I Article 41.2 defines 'hors de combat' as a person who is "in the power of an adverse Party", is expressing an intention to surrender, or is incapacitated; but with the caveat that hostile acts or attempting to escape removes this protected status.
+Controversy rose on the destruction of the Iraqi forces in the Highway of Death.
+Commentators argued that the destruction of the retreating Iraqi units was a disproportionate use of force, saying that they were retreating from Kuwait in compliance with UN Resolution 660 which was passed 2 August 1990.
+It had been followed by UN Resolutions 661, 662, 664, 665, 666, 667, 669, 670, 674, and 677 continuing the UN's demands that Iraq retreat for Kuwait before UN Resolution 678 authorized UN member states to use "all necessary means" to remove Iraqi forces from Kuwait.

+Other criticisms levied were that the column included Kuwaiti hostages and civilian refugees with the latter reported to have included women and children family members of pro-Iraqi, PLO-aligned Palestinian militants and Kuwaiti collaborators who had fled shortly before the returning Kuwaiti authorities pressured nearly 200,000 Palestinians to leave Kuwait.

+Activist and former United States Attorney General Ramsey Clark argued that the attacks violated the Third Geneva Convention, Article 3, which prohibits killing soldiers placed 'hors de combat' (out of combat) due to sickness, wounds, detention, or any other cause.
+However other commentators point out that under current international law retreating is explicitly a military action and thus retreating soldiers are not out of combat.
+"Geneva Protocol I Article 41.2 defines 'hors de combat' as a person who is "in the power of an adverse Party", is expressing an intention to surrender, or is incapacitated; however it explicitly includes that hostile acts or attempting to escape (i.e. retreat) removes this protected status.

 Additionally, journalist Seymour Hersh, citing American witnesses, alleged that a platoon of U.S. Bradley Fighting Vehicles from the 1st Brigade, 24th Infantry Division opened fire on a large group of more than 350 disarmed Iraqi soldiers who had surrendered at a makeshift military checkpoint after fleeing the devastation on Highway 8 on February 27, apparently killing several soldiers.
 The U.S. Military Intelligence personnel who were manning the checkpoint claimed they too were fired on from the same vehicles and barely fled by car during the incident.
 Journalist Georgie Anne Geyer criticized Hersh's article, saying that he offered "no real proof at all that such charges—which were aired, investigated and then dismissed by the military after the war—are true."